jiaqingxie/GraphPEBench/README.md

-# PEGT: Evaluating Positional Encodings for Graph Transformers
+# Benchmarking positional encodings for gnns and graph transformers (SIGKDD)
-This repo is the extension of GRIT to evaluate PE on GTs.
+Florian Grötschla, Jiaqing Xie and Roger Wattenhofer This repo is the extension of GRIT to evaluate PE on GTs.